exasol/public-knowledgebase/Environment-Management/SDDC_Documentation.md

 1. Shut down all nodes from the site that will not be used (if possible)
    1. If you are unable to connect via SSH, physically shut down the machines.
 This is needed to prevent the two sites from running with different configurations.
 Not doing so may lead to issues when recovering from the situation.
 2. Based on which site was shut down, follow either [Disaster of active data center (DC1)](#disaster-of-active-data-center-dc1) or [Disaster of passive site DC2](#disaster-of-passive-site-dc2).

+These kinds of situations could also be handled by using a small VM as a "quorum node", with the only purpose of being a tiebreaker to determine which side is active or not.
+For more details, you can contact Exasol Support.